 PAssion WaVe and Wave Plaza

 Want to get onto the lake itself?
 Rent a boat at Passion WaVe and take to the calm waters of Jurong Lake.
+Water craft available for rent at Passion WaVe at Jurong Lake Gardens include kayaks and even four seater pedal boats.

-There is a diaper changing room within the PAssion WaVe building.
+Families with young children may be interested to know that there is a diaper changing room within the PAssion WaVe building.

 Situated just in front of the PAssion WaVe building is Wave Plaza, another event space.
 The bridge that links Lakeside Garden to Chinese Garden can also be found next to Wave Plaza.